-Those on H-1B status must be aware of rules and restrictions related to part-time employment, consulting, and taking courses.
+H-1B employees must be aware of rules and restrictions related to part-time employment, consulting, and taking courses.

 Part-Time Employment